For seniors, minimalism can be the perfect lifestyle for them to live.

-My girlfriend isn’t a senior yet, but recently in a conversation about death, she told me she wanted to be cremated.
+A friend of mine isn’t a senior yet, but recently in a conversation about death, she told me she wanted to be cremated.
 She wants to save her family the time, money, and stress of having a funeral, which can be expensive.

 As you can see, whatever plans are decided, it can be an act of love for a senior to practice minimalism as they get closer to death.

 Minimalism reminds seniors they don’t have to live in regret

 The purpose of minimalism beyond decluttering is finding meaning in life.
 Doing what you truly enjoy and living out your purpose.
 Some seniors can look back on their past and think it’s too late to live their dreams.

 Or that they missed out on their chance to do something great in life.
 But minimalism can remind seniors that they don’t have to live in regret.